Dying Without a Will in Michigan: Next of Kin Order for Inheritance

 What Will You Inherit From a Michigan Intestate Estate?

 Even if you determine that you are entitled to an intestate share of your relative's estate, you might not inherit anything.
 Why?
-Because your relative might have left just non-probate property, or the debts she owed at the time of her death might have exceeded the value of the probate estate.
+Because your relative might have left just non-probate property, or the debts they owed at the time of their death might have exceeded the value of the probate estate.
 This makes the estate "insolvent."

 Intestate succession rules apply only to property that requires the probate process to pass to a living beneficiary.
 They don't affect property left in a living trust, or to assets that pass directly to a named beneficiary by operation of law, such as retirement accounts, life insurance proceeds, or property held with someone else with rights of survivorship.